ahocevar/openlayers-app/README.md

 ### App structure

 The entry points for your application are `src/index.js`, `src/index.css` and `index.html`.
-Your html files go in the root directory, JavaScript and css files go in the `src/` directory.
+Your html files go in the root directory, JavaScript and css files go in the `src/` directory, and additional static resources (e.g. images) go into `static/`.
 CSS is included in the built JavaScript file with [cssify](https://www.npmjs.com/package/cssify), so no CSS should be included in your html files.

 ### Testing changes